tnihtila/osmplot/README.md

 # osmplot

-Parse Openstreetmap OSM files and plot buildings and ways.
+Tool parses Openstreetmap OSM files and plots its buildings and ways.
+It also plots lanes of specific width around the way lines ensuring they do not overlap with any of the buildings beside to the way.

 ## Overview